 During this process safety equipment will be worn, this includes a dust mask or respirator.
 Prior to asbestos removal your neighbours should be notified and any surrounding areas cleared and protected

 Your family and pets should leave the area until it is safe to return.
 The weather can play havoc and this job is best done on a still day, and plastic sheeting may be used to seal certain areas.
 Water can help to compact the asbestos and prevent the fibres from becoming airborne.
 Glue can be sprayed onto the surface of asbestos-containing material.
 We use a premium, adhesive glue to secure these fibres.
 This glue when dry acts as a binding agent to minimise the release of any fibres.

 Disposing of asbestos

 Great care needs to be taken to remove asbestos materials, including any bolts and fixtures.
 Smaller pieces can be put into an asbestos waste bag ready for disposal.
 Sheeting should be double wrapped in 200 um plastic and taped tightly.
 It needs to be clearly labelled ready for transportation.
 We follow all legislative requirements and dispose of asbestos at a dedicated landfill site.

-At Capital Demolition our experienced team can take care of the entire process for you when you hire us for a domestic or commercial demolition.
+At Capital Demolition, our experienced team can take care of the entire process for you when you hire us for a domestic or commercial demolition.
 Once the asbestos has been removed, the site should be inspected to ensure there are no contaminated remnants.

 Asbestos should be removed prior to demolition or renovation, or when damage has occurred.
 While it is something which is still present in many homes, it is more common in those built before the 1990s.
 If you need assistance with determining whether asbestos is an issue, as well as the subsequent removal, we can help.